jyates/jyates.github.com/_drafts/02-multi-tenancy-sql.md

 Fineo transparently leverages two different data storage layers to enable both low-latency, row-oriented queries (what happen in the last 5 seconds?) as well as deep, cross cutting analytics and ad-hoc data science (what's the average number of users with at least 10 interactions in the last 5 years?).
 The disparity in _type_ of query also predicates a disparity in the _type of storage_.

-To handle the low-latency queries, we turn to Amazon DynamoDB with a tenant and time-timestamp oriented schema.
+To handle the low-latency queries, we turn to Amazon DynamoDB with a tenant and timestamp oriented schema.
 Analytic style queries are handled via [Apache Parquet] columnar-formatted files , stored in S3.

 Our goal was to build the simplest system we could that supported a broad range of use cases.